bmeurant/technical-docs/software-architecture/architectural-patterns/onion.md

 1.  **[Onion Architecture - Software Design Patterns Explained](https://www.youtube.com/watch?v=oC2Ty8H9jck)**

-    This video from the **Professional Programming** channel explains the concepts of **Onion Architecture**, **Clean Architecture**, and **[[hexagonal|Hexagonal Architecture]]**.
+    This video from the **Professional Programming** channel explains the concepts of **Onion Architecture**, **[[clean|Clean Architecture]]**, and **[[hexagonal|Hexagonal Architecture]]**.
 It uses diagrams to illustrate how these patterns solve the problem of tight coupling in traditional software design by putting the business logic at the center and abstracting external concerns like databases and user interfaces.
 The video provides a clear and visual introduction to the core principles of these architectural styles.

 2.  **[Onion Architecture vs Clean Architecture Comparison](https://www.youtube.com/watch?v=KqWNtCpjUi8)**

-    In this video, **Milan Jovanović** compares **Onion Architecture** and **Clean Architecture**.
+    In this video, **Milan Jovanović** compares **Onion Architecture** and **[[clean|Clean Architecture]]**.
 He demonstrates that they are conceptually very similar, with both placing the **domain layer** at the core and enforcing a strict rule that dependencies must point inward.
 The video shows practical implementations of both architectures, highlighting their shared goal of decoupling the application from its infrastructure and ensuring the core business logic remains independent.